saikumar1767/RenewableEnergyAnalytics/README.md

 1. **User Authentication:**
    - Implemented user registration and login functionality.
-   - Secured user passwords using proper hashing techniques, using bcrypt with SHA 256.
+   - Secured user passwords using proper hashing techniques, using bcrypt.
-   - I used JWT (JSON Web Tokens) to handle authenticated sessions after login and logging out to the user as token expiry is set to 1 day.
+   - I used JWT (JSON Web Tokens with HS256 encoding algorithm) to handle authenticated sessions after login and logging out to the user as token expiry is set to 1 day.

 2. **Front-End:**
    - Developed the user interface with React using Preline UI and Tailwind CSS, ensuring device responsiveness.